North Ossetia–Alania: Ethnic groups

 The majority of the population of North Ossetia are Christians who belong to the Russian Orthodox Church, although there is also a Muslim minority who are of Ossetian-speaking origin.

-According to the 2021 Census, Ossetians make up 68.1% of the republic's population.
+According to the 2021 Census, Ossetians make up 68.1% of the republic’s population.
 Other groups include Russians (18.9%), Ingush (3.8%), Kumyks (2.8%), Armenians (1.8%), Georgians (1.0%), and a host of smaller groups, each accounting for less than 1% of the total population.

 Languages

 There are two official languages in North Ossetia: Russian, which is official in all Russian territory, and Ossetian.
 Ossetian is an Indo-European language, belonging to the East Iranian group.
-Ossetian is one of the few Iranic languages spoken natively in Europe.
+Ossetian is the only Iranic language spoken natively in Europe that survives to this day.
 Russian, acting as a lingua franca in the region, is an East Slavic language and as such also belongs to the Indo-European family, which means the two languages are related, albeit distantly.

 Religion

 According to a 2012 survey which interviewed 56,900 people, 49% of the population of North Ossetia–Alania adheres to the Russian Orthodox Church, 10% declare to be unaffiliated Christian believers, 2% are either Orthodox Christian believers who do not belong to churches or members of non-Russian Orthodox bodies.
-The second-largest religion is Ossetian ethnic religion, generally called Uatsdin (Уацдин, "True Faith"), a Scythian religion organized into movements such as the Atsætæ Church, comprising 29% of the population.
+The second-largest religion is Ossetian ethnic religion, generally called Uatsdin (Уацдин, "True Faith"), a Scythian religion organized into movements such as the Atsata Church, comprising 29% of the population.
 Muslims constitute 4% of the population, and Protestants the 1%.
 In addition, 1% of the population declares to be "spiritual but not religious" and 3% to be atheist.